-The Trust makes small grants of up to £250 to assist individuals and families in crisis.
+Small grants of up to £250 to assist individuals and families in crisis.

 Grants are normally only given to support individuals whose poverty is exacerbated by additional misfortune including bereavement, divorce, abuse, homelessness, addiction, disability or ill health.
-The Trust accepts applications only where there is a proven need as demonstrated by a financial statement.

 - vulnerable young people aged 25 and under living independently who are estranged from their families, orphaned or who have spent time being looked after by the local authority